 Setup (of the location and characters)

-The main focus of the company’s “The family’s father”.
-His problem is to make his daughter an interesting Christmas present.
-Surprise and please children is a familiar goal for all good fathers.
+The main focus of the company’s “The family’s father.”
+His problem is to make his daughter an intriguing Christmas present.
+Surprise and please children is a common goal for all good fathers.

-Confrontation (with an obstacle, issue, or major disruption)
+Confrontation (with an obstacle, issue, or significant disruption)

 In the case of our example – the father goes on a long journey to find a gift for his daughter.
 Three Mobile is a web-based, so, being very far away from home, the father can still be with his daughter.